Nicole2442/Edge-Computing/README.md

 Most deep learning achievements need computing resources and cloud computing is the way to deal with the resource issue.
 While in some scenario, we care more about low latency, bandwidth, security or cost.
 Hosting your deep learning model on the cloud may not be the better choice in such situation.

 Deep learning on the edge provide solutions to the above problems.
-As the computing resource is the key point for edge computing, many companies provide their own plarforms to deploy the deep learning models on the normal but limited hardware platform (e.g. Raspberry Pi).
+As the computing resource is the key point for edge computing, many companies provide their own platforms to deploy the deep learning models on the normal but limited hardware platform (e.g. Raspberry Pi).
 We will discuss two main platforms in the following content:

 1. [Intel Movidius Neural Compute Stick](https://software.intel.com/en-us/neural-compute-stick)
 2. [Google Coral Edge TPU USB accelerator](https://coral.withgoogle.com)

 Based on the above links, we could easily setup the environment and pass demo test.
 Also the two platform provides many converted models to developers.

-While if we design own our algorithm, we need convert our own model and deploy it to the hardware platform.
-In the following content, we will discuss how to convert and deploy our own model (Keras or Tensorflow based) to the above two edge computing platform.
+While if we design own our algorithm, we need convert our own model and deploy it on the hardware platform.
+In the following content, we will discuss how to convert and deploy our own model (Keras or Tensorflow based) on these two edge computing platforms.

 We take the OpenPose model for example.
 The model we convert is based on [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) algorithm.
 We accelerate this algorithm from two sides: software and hardware.
-For the software acceleration part, we simplify the network structure for acceleration and achieve it by Keras.
+For the software acceleration part, we simplify the network structure and achieve it based on Keras.

 After that, we try hardware acceleration on two platforms: [Intel Movidius Neural Compute Stick](https://software.intel.com/en-us/neural-compute-stick) and [Google Coral Edge TPU USB accelerator](https://coral.withgoogle.com).